 - what Wisconsin is doing about emerald ash borer; and

 - instructions for reporting a suspect emerald ash borer.

 For local governments in need of information and guidance specific to EAB planning and response, please visit the EAB Toolbox for Wisconsin Communities.

 Ash in Wisconsin's forestlands

 Ash species make up 6.8 percent of Wisconsin's forests (counting all live trees one-inch in diameter or larger).
-Black ash is the most common species, at 3.8 percent of all tree species, while green ash is 1.6 percent and white ash is 1.4 percent of all tree species.
+Black ash is the most common species, at 3.8 percent of all tree species, while green ash is 1.6 percent and white ash is 1.4 percent.
 Blue ash is far less common with only a small amount in Wisconsin forests.

-White ash (Fraxinus americana) grows throughout Wisconsin on a variety of sites, but it's most frequently found on fertile, well-drained upland sites in both the northern and central hardwood forests.
-White ash typically grows as a part of other forest cover types, and rarely is dominant.
-With its white, strong, and straight-grained wood, it is the most commercially important ash species in Wisconsin.
-It is also valued commercially for its high elasticity and shock resistance, and low shrinkage.
+White ash (Fraxinus americana) grows throughout Wisconsin on a variety of sites but it's most frequently found on fertile, well-drained upland sites in both the northern and central hardwood forests.
+White ash typically grows as a part of other forest cover types and rarely is dominant.
+With its white, strong and straight-grained wood, it is the most commercially important ash species in Wisconsin.
+It is also valued commercially for its high elasticity, shock resistance and low shrinkage.

 Impact of emerald ash borer in Wisconsin